naofumi/vue-embed/README.md

 We use Vue 2 and Vue 3.
 Vue 2 makes it slightly easier to use embeddings, and so this is a reminder of how it was when Vue was originally considered to be much easier than React.

+### Preact version

+I’ve also included a Preact version for comparison.

+The `h()` function is good, but is nowhere near as convenient as the template system that Vue provides.

 ### The template